diantonioandrea/CLIbrary/docs.md

 ```

 *helpPrint* is a function that reads and print the help JSON whose path gets passed to *cmdIn*.
-This function cannot be called manually as its calls are embedded inside *cmdIn*.
+There's no need to call this function manually as its calls are embedded inside *cmdIn*.

 ### Help entries